wp-plugins/related-links/readme.txt

 Related Links gives you the possibility to manually link other posts to your current post.
 But you can also link pages, media or any custom post-type.
 And in addition you can use custom urls to link to external files.
 The plugin adds a Metabox to the writing page with a list of all available content.

-The plugin is very useful if you plan to use a portfolio plugin ie. [Simple Portfolio](http://wordpress.org/extend/plugins/simple-portfolio/ "Manage your portfolio projects easily and use them everywhere you like.") and at the same time maintaining a news section.
-A  post could then be linked quite easy to a project or any other related content.

 Features:

 * Shows a list of all available content in a Metabox on the writing page